|This is Chapter 1, Part 2 from the Copywriting for Social Media guide.|

 So, each time you write a copy for social media, you’ll need to understand the differences between each platform and write accordingly.

-✔️ Adjust your writing to match the audience’s expectation on each platform.
+- Adjust your writing to match the audience’s expectations on each platform.

 When posting to social media, remember the basics:

-How to write copy for the different Social Media Platforms
+How to Write Copy for Different Social Media Platforms

 Writing effective social copy can be challenging, sometimes even for experienced marketers.
 But as always, there are some smart tips and strategies that can help you write great copy on your different social platforms.
 And boost engagement.